SysKitTeam/docs-point/releases/point-2023-1-release-note.md

 {% hint style="warning" %}
 **Please note!**
 Global admin re-consent is required after the upgrade to the 2023.1 version.
+Global admins can expect to receive an email with the subject **SysKit Point – Global Admin consent needed**.
+Consent is required due to permission changes added for the new Access Requests feature.
 [Learn more about permission changes here](../requirements/permission-requirements-change-log.md#syskit-point-20231).

 [SysKit Point Teams app upgrade](../governance-and-automation/syskit-point-teams-app.md#upgrade-syskit-point-teams-app) is required after upgrading to the 2023.1 version.
 {% endhint %}